7 Safe(r) Travel and Adventure Ideas for Fall 2021

-You may not be able to take that trip to Europe you had planned, but don't let that stop you from venturing away from home this fall.
+That FOMO jet-setting vacation you had planned may not be in the cards, but don't let that stop you from venturing away from home this fall.

-If you had your international travel plans squashed in the last six months, you're not alone.
+If you had your international travel plans squashed, you're not alone.
 Fortunately, there's natural beauty all across the world, and likely something scenic to explore within a few hours of where you live.
-"National parks are a great option that have lower risk.
-Before venturing out, we recommend that travelers make a safety pack that includes masks, wipes, hand sanitizer, and gloves that they can use throughout their stay,” says Terika Haynes, founder of luxury travel company, Dynamite Travel.
-“Additionally, bringing non-perishable meals can help to reduce trips to the grocery store or restaurants.”
+"National parks are a great option that have lower risk," says Terika Haynes, founder of luxury travel company, Dynamite Travel.
 Use the National Parks Services website to discover parks near your home, and to read the parks' operating status and procedures.

 Drive-in movie theaters have popped up everywhere and they are a throwback in the best of ways.
-“Some drive-in theaters are even offering the option to rent a private space to ensure safety,” notes Haynes.
 Make sure to bring your own popcorn and a cozy blanket for good measure!

 "Many wineries are now offering private sessions, which allows guests to experience less exposure to others while enjoying their wine," says Haynes.
 Many are even hosting outdoors or will allow you to pick up a bottle and head to the vineyard for a socially distanced picnic.
 If wineries aren't really a thing where you live, create your own wine tasting session.
 Pick up three to five bottles from the same winery, print out descriptions from their website, and taste away.
 Make it extra special by setting up a picnic in the backyard.

 Winner says that Amtrak is "on board" with COVID-19 precautions; all passengers must wear masks, follow strict boarding and disembarking instructions, and maintain social distancing.
-The trains are also equipped with automated doors, and you can book a privacy room big enough for you and a friend.
+You can also book a privacy room big enough for you and a friend.
 "Amtrak's privacy rooms are just that—private—where you can sit without a mask and sleep on a longer journey," says Winner.
 In addition to Amtrak, look into historic trains that allow you to take quick, sight-seeing trips; many are open-air.
 Make sure to call ahead to ensure they're open, and do some research to make sure they're following safety protocols.

 Not even a pandemic can suck the joy out of the stunning autumn foliage.
 "This is a great activity for those who love and appreciate nature and the fall season.
 It's also a fun way to combine road tripping with photography, and adventure," says Haynes.
 Research the best leaf peeping spots close to you and then make a full day or weekend of it.